Skip to Content

 Where: 7410 Fruitville Road, Sarasota FL 34240, US

-Activities: Farmer’s Market, Pumpkin Palace, petting zoo, live music, Torres Family Circus (showtimes 11:30 a.m. and 3:30 p.m.), photo spots and costume contests (every Saturday at 2 p.m. in front of the animal barn) plus zip line, pony rides, rock wall, bounce house and pumpkin painting for an additional charge ($1 to $10).
+Activities: Farmer’s Market, Pumpkin Palace, petting zoo, live music, Torres Family Circus (showtimes 11:30 a.m. and 3:30 p.m.), photo spots and costume contests (every Saturday at 2 p.m. in front of the animal barn.)
+Individual rides and activities, including pony rides, rock wall, bounce houses, zip line and pumpkin painting, have their own set prices ranging from $1 to $10.

 Cost: Admission is free; parking, $5.